-This paper presents the design, implementation, and evaluation of Trellis, a platform that aims to find a "sweet spot" for achieving these three design goals, given that it is difficult to achieve all three simultaneously.1 The main question we address in our evaluation is the extent to which we can provide experimenters both flexibility and speed, without compromising forwarding performance.
+This paper presents the design, implementation, and evaluation of Trellis, a platform that aims to find a "sweet spot" for achieving these three design goals, given that it is difficult to achieve all three simultaneously.
+The main question we address in our evaluation is the extent to which we can provide experimenters both flexibility and isolation, without compromising forwarding performance.
+We aim to accomplish this goal using commodity hardware and software components, in an effort to reduce cost, provide flexibility, and keep pace with rapid development cycles.
+In doing so, we recognize that we may trade off some performance gains that might be attainable on specialized, programmable hardware or custom software.
+Our aim in this paper is to push the limits of virtual network capabilities with off-the-shelf hardware and software components.

 Many existing "building blocks" can provide functionality for implementing the two key components of a virtual network (i.e., virtual nodes and virtual links).
 Our main challenge is synthesizing existing mechanisms for implementing virtual nodes and virtual links in a manner that achieves the design goals above.
 Trellis is similar to the enhanced Emulab testbed features for virtualizing nodes; we are collaborating with the Emulab developers to integrate Trellis with the Emulab testbed.
-Emulab has focused mostly on resource allocation [9]; in contrast, we focus on the mechanisms for implementing the virtual network components.
+Emulab has focused mostly on resource allocation [10]; in contrast, we focus on the mechanisms for implementing the virtual network components.

 To implement virtual nodes, two options are virtual machines (e.g., Xen) and "container-based" operating systems (e.g., VServer, OpenVZ).
 Container-based operating systems provide isolation of filesystem and the network stack without having to run an additional (potentially heavyweight) instance of a virtual machine for each experiment.
 Trellis's container-based OS approach provides experimenters flexibility by allowing them to customize some aspects of the IP network stack (e.g., congestion control) by giving each virtual network its own network namespace.
 In the current implementation, processing "custom" non-IP packets requires sending packets to user space, as in PL-VINI.
-In this paper, we evaluate the speed of this approach; in future work, we plan to study isolation, as others have recently done for full virtualization technologies [7].
+In this paper, we evaluate the speed of this approach; in future work, we plan to study isolation, as others have recently done for full virtualization technologies [8].